learning-zone/python-basics/README.md

 - Immutable Objects

-    The objects which doesn't allow to modify the contents of those objects are known as 'Immutable Objects'
+    The objects which doesn\'t allow to modify the contents of those objects are known as 'Immutable Objects'

     Before creating immutable objects with some content python interpreter verifies is already any object is available.
 In memory location with same content or not.